James "William" Minerd was born on July 30, 1880 at Lemont Furnace, Fayette County, PA, the son of William and Sarah Elizabeth (Whoolery) Minerd.

 Stella survived her husband by 24 years and lived at 5705 ridge Road NE.
 She was admitted to St. Joseph Health Center and passed away in December 1996 of congestive heart failure.

 Son Roy Edward Minerd (1925-2001) was born on July 5, 1925 in Smithfield, Fayette County, PA.
 He came to Ohio as a young boy and grew up in Warren, Trumbull County, OH.
+He bore scars on both knuckles and on his left leg.
+In manhood, he stood 5 feet, 8 inches tall and weighed 170 lbs.
+His hair was blonde, his eyes brown and his complexion light.
+During World War II, he served as a corporal in the U.S. Marine Corps during World War II and was discharged on June 15, 1946.
+He returned to Warren and made a home with his grandmother at 734 East Market Street.
 At the age of 23, on Oct.
 23, 1948, the 23-year-old Roy was united in wedlock with 24-year-old co-worker Josephine Frances Malvasi (1924-2015), of Niles, OH and the daughter of Philip and Margaret (Jacola) Malvasi.
 At the time of marriage, Roy earned a living by working at Packard Electric Company in Warren.
 They produced two daughters -- Phyllis Rae Kirchner and Margaret Ann Orslene.
-Roy served as a corporal in the U.S. Marine Corps during World War II and "retired in 1984 from the U.S. Postal Service, Niles office, after working 30 years," said a newspaper.
+Roy "retired in 1984 from the U.S. Postal Service, Niles office, after working 30 years," said a newspaper.
 Josephine "was employed by Packard Electric and The Living Room Restaurant until her retirement," reported the Warren Tribune-Chronicle.
 She "was an active member of St. Stephen Church and the Niles Catholic Womens Club.
 She enjoyed watching the Cleveland Indians and Browns."
 He died on Nov.
 27, 2001, and was buried at Niles City Cemetery in Niles.
 Josephine survived by another 14 years.
 She passed away at home at the age of 91 on Sept.
 11, 2015.
 A mass of Christian burial was held in St. Stephen Church, with Rev. James Korda officiating.
 In rest, she joined her husband at Niles City Cemetery.

 Daughter Katherine "Kitty" Minerd (1928-1979) was born on June 5, 1928 in Warren.
 She wed Forrest "Bud" Bassin (1926-1981).
 They had six known children -- Charles Bassin, John William "J.B."
 Bassin (nicknamed "Worm"), Patricia Sible, James Bassin, Richard Lee Bassin and Elsie Dvorchak.
 They resided in Waltersburg near Uniontown, Fayette County.
 At the age of 26, Forrest was badly burned in a freak accident in June 1952.
 Reported the Uniontown Evening Standard, he "was rushed to Uniontown hospital last night with second degree burns of the lower legs and right hand after a carburetor exploded in his car.
 Bassin reportedly was working on his car when the explosion occurred and his clothing caught fire from the gasoline flames.
 His wife heard his screams and called for help."
 Sadly, Kitty died in or around Uniontown in October 1979 at the age of 51.
 Her remains were placed into eternal repose in Sylvan Heights Cemetery.
 Now widowed, Forest apparently relocated to Texas.
 He passed away in Dickinson, Galveston County, TX in June 1981.